-As the county updated their wastewater plans and regulations, it became apparent that Arrow Linen would fall under a mandate to reduce BOD/COD discharge.
-The action taken by Nassau County resulted in Arrow Linen exploring water recycling solutions that would reduce their BOD/COD limits at discharge to remain compliant with local requirements.
+For more than 65 years, Arrow Linen and Supply Co. has served the Food and Beverage linen laundry needs in the New York City area.
+In 2013, Arrow constructed a new plant in Garden City, NY.
+At the time Nassau County had lenient limits on the discharge requirement of Arrow Linen.
+As the county updated wastewater plans and regulations, it became apparent Arrow Linen would fall under a mandate to reduce BOD/COD discharge.
+The action taken by Nassau County resulted in Arrow Linen exploring water recycling solutions that would reduce their BOD/COD limits at discharge to remain compliant with permit requirements.

-Kemco Systems proposed both a Dissolved Air Flotation and Kemco’s Patent Ceramic Microfiltration System, followed by Reverse Osmosis as solutions.
+To achieve these goals, Kemco Systems proposed both a DAF and Kemco’s Patented KLEENWATER™ System, consisting of a ceramic microfiltration system, followed by reverse osmosis.
 Each technology was explored in full detail.
-Operational costs of each system, effectiveness of treating for BOD/COD reduction, footprint, and overall costs of the system, were all considered.
+Operational costs of each system, the effectiveness of treating for BOD/COD reduction, footprint and overall costs of the system, were all considered.